RobertoPrevato/K8sStudies/docs/getting-started.md

 - [X] Preparing a development environment.
 - [X] Recommended learning resources for beginners.
+- [X] Obtaining the examples of this repository.

 ## Preparing a development environment

 To work with **Docker** and **Kubernetes**, I always used **Ubuntu** and the **CLI** tools, without graphical user interfaces.
 I started using Docker in 2015.
 At that time, Docker was only supported on Linux and there was no [_Docker Desktop_](https://docs.docker.com/desktop/).
-Today I am still using CLI, and I can recommend it.
+Today I am still using the CLI, and I can recommend it.
 I have no interest in using _Docker Desktop_.

 I don't talk about [Podman](https://podman.io/), because I never used it, but I heard